0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/Metasploit Framework.md

 ---
-Description: Metasploit can do all sorts of things.
-The first thing you'll want to do is start msfconsole, but after that, you'll probably be best served by reading Metasploit Unleashed, the great community resources, or the wiki.
+Description: "Metasploit can do all sorts of things.
+The first thing you'll want to do is start msfconsole, but after that, you'll probably be best served by reading Metasploit Unleashed, the great community resources, or the wiki."
 URL: https://github.com/rapid7/metasploit-framework
 ---